Skip to content

 sdk.start();

-See the Observability guide for the full trace structure and captured metrics.
+See the Observability guide for the full span hierarchy, emitted attributes/events, and structured error tracing.